-Darien Rowayton Bank is one of the oldest and most experienced student loan refinancing companies in the industry.
-Abbreviated DRB, the company has long been praised for offering the lowest rates on approved application.
+Darien Rowayton Bank, or DRB, is one of the oldest and most experienced student loan refinancing companies in the industry.
+Recently, in 2018, the company renamed its online lending division to Laurel Road.
+The company as a whole has long been praised for offering the lowest rates on approved application.

 Rates & Terms

-DRB offers refinancing rates as low as 3.89% for variable loans, and 4.50% for fixed rate loans.
-DRB allows borrowers to refinance both federal and private debt.
-DRB offers term lengths of 5, 7, 10, 15, and 20 years in both fixed and variable rates.
+Laurel Road offers refinancing rates as low as 2.80% for variable loans, and 3.37% for fixed rate loans.
+Laurel Road allows borrowers to refinance both federal and private debt.
+Laurel Road offers term lengths of 5, 7, 10, 15, and 20 years in both fixed and variable rates.

-Getting approved at DRB is difficult.
+Getting approved at Laurel Road is difficult.
 To qualify, you must have excellent income and credit.
-We suggest only applying to DRB if you are currently making over $75,000 per year, and have a credit score above 750.
+We suggest only applying to Laurel Road if you are currently making over $75,000 per year and have a credit score above 750.

 If you do qualify, expect the refinancing process to take a little bit longer.
-On average, we’ve heard that DRB’s process takes about 8 weeks from end to end.
+On average, we’ve heard that Laurel Road’s process takes about 8 weeks from end to end.

-To read our full review of DRB click here.
+To read our full review of Laurel Road click here.

 Rates & Terms